 Keeping you Compliant: Contract Lifecycle Management Software & Tracking System

 We address contracts and compliance so you can attend to business.

 Managed markets have grown exponentially since their inception.
 Governments play a larger role in regulating the pharmaceutical industry every day.
 As a life sciences company, you need better, faster, actionable information to properly define and execute your contract management systems.
 You also need enriched process strategies to provide differentiation within the boundaries of regulatory requirements.

-Alliance helps you address, clarify and predict the challenges of commercial, government and legal contracting.
-With more than a decade of experience across the complete lifecycle, our expertise in contract management systems and processes is unmatched in creating, executing, analyzing and optimizing contracts — and in providing industry-leading framework for contract strategy development.
+Alliance Life Sciences helps you address, clarify, and predict the challenges of commercial, government and legal contracting.
+With more than a decade of experience across the complete life cycle, our expertise in contract life cycle management software and processes is unmatched in creating, executing, analyzing and optimizing contracts — and in providing industry-leading framework for contract strategy development.

 These expertise lead to revenue loss prevention, reduced risk, and increased compliance for our customers.

 The pressure on pharmaceutical manufacturers to meet statutory requirements for discount and liability accruals has never been greater, due largely to the increasing diversity and complexity of today’s marketing and contracting offerings.
 To meet this challenge,pharmcos are heavily investing time and resources to improve the gross-to-net (GTN) management process using forecasts to reconcile these items.Improving GTN management is not just about meeting statutory requirements.
 In fact, improvements in these areas can drive significant impacts in profit through a more robust understanding of the revenue and demand drivers, and how the discounts and liabilities affect these factors.
 In addition, greater accuracy in the accruals process leads to fewer adjustments, and greater predictability in cash flow.